KvnPrdtyaa/KvnPrdtyaaWiki/Entertainment/Movies & TV Shows.md

 - [**Torrentz2nz**](https://torrentz2.nz/) [!badge variant="dark" size="xs" text="Movies"] [!badge variant="dark" size="xs" text="TV Shows"]
 - [**YourBittorrent**](https://yourbittorrent.com/) [!badge variant="dark" size="xs" text="Movies"] [!badge variant="dark" size="xs" text="TV Shows"]

-!!! :icon-light-bulb: Tips
-"Use Jackett or Prowlarr to make it easier for you to search for items from all the torrents listed above in just one click."
 !!!
+Tips
+Use Jackett or Prowlarr to make it easier for you to search for items from all the torrents listed above in just one click !!!